frogsfrogs/frogsfrogs.github.io/booking-info.md

 ### Custom Designs

 - [Click here for Custom Booking instructions.](https://frogsfrogs.github.io/custom-booking)
-- To book custom, complete the booking form at the bottom of this page
+- To book custom, complete the booking form at the top of this page
 - Custom designs are available to view at the time of the appointment - happy to make any desired adjustments at that time.